 Opuntias have a unique shape and structure.
 The green segments are not leaves, but swollen water-storing stem segments – cladodes.
 The flat surfaces of these cladodes are covered with areoles that have tiny spines called glochids.
-Evolutionarily speaking, the leaves are modified into spines to protect the plant against predators.
+Evolutionarily speaking, the leaves are modified into spines to protect a plant against predators.
 The flowers are usually cup-shaped and yellow in color.
 Opuntias are attractive, easy to grow and excellent for any garden.
-They are one of the most beautiful flowers in the cactus world!
+They are one of the most beautiful plants in the cactus world!

 Opuntia is a symbol of hope.

-Interesting facts about Opuntia:
+Interesting facts about Opuntia

 Opuntias in Mexico

 Opuntia is a plant typical of the Mexican landscape and a major symbol of identity for the Mexican people, surrounded by many mysteries and legends.
-The plant is one of the most important economic resources in the Mexico.
+The plant is one of the most important economic resources in Mexico.
 It is popular for its various medicinal, nutritional, industrial and ecological properties.

-Mexicans have used this plant for thousands of years to make an alcoholic drink called colonche, which is considered by some experts as one of the best drinks prepared in Mexico.
+The Mexicans have used this plant for thousands of years to make an alcoholic drink called colonche, which is considered by some experts as one of the best drinks prepared in Mexico.

 It’s also worth to mention that Opuntia appears on the coat of arms of Mexico.
 It has such a powerful meaning in Mexico that they put it in the middle of the national flag.
 The coat of arms features a Mexican Golden Eagle, with a serpent in his beak, perched upon a Prickly Pear cactus.

 On January 23, 1995, Opuntia was named the official state plant of the U.S. state of Texas.